marskar/pydy/README.md

 ```

 The `scattr` package provides a cleaner way to
-add new attributes, because it creates a new subclass and
+add new attributes, because
+1. it creates a new subclass,
+instead of modifying the original class, and
+2. automatically adds all of the methods and classes
-uses method and class defined in a separate helper script.
+defined in a separate helper script,

-The `scattr` function only adds
-callable objects(methods and classes), not variables.
+rather than dynamically add each one after
+defining everything in a single script or importing
+functions and classes from a module.

 ## Pandas DataFrame example
 ```python